top of page

 Like this devotion?
 Scroll down to the little heart and turn it red.

-Today's devotion is second in a five-part series entitled Aspects of the Olive Tree culminating in an opportunity to join The Orchard, a fuller version of Olive Tree Blog.
-Those in The Orchard will experience each devotion using P.R.I.S.M., a form of Visio Divina.
+Today's devotion is second in a five-part series entitled Aspects of the Olive Tree culminating in an opportunity to join The Olive Grove, a fuller version of Olive Tree Blog.
+Those in The Grove will experience each devotion using P.R.I.S.M., a form of Visio Divina.
 This allows for more depth and personal application.
 (A free version of Olive Tree Blog will remain available through my Substack page.)

-Here is yesterday's devotion from Strength & Grace magazine by Guideposts.
+Enjoy yesterday's devotion from Guideposts' Strength & Grace magazine.